Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 - <a href="https://www.w3schools.com/python/default.asp">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
 - <a href="https://www.youtube.com/watch?v=u51Zjlnui4Y">Tech with Tim</a> video was used to assist on the ability to use colorama within my python project.
 - <a href="https://stackoverflow.com/questions/48881196/how-can-i-split-up-a-long-f-string-in-python"></a>Stack Overflow</a> to assist in how to split f-string lines that are too long.
-- <a href="https://openai.com/blog/chatgpt">Chat GPT</a> to assist in checking code methods and as a refernec to show where i have gone wrong with some Python code.
+- <a href="https://openai.com/blog/chatgpt">Chat GPT</a> to assist in checking code methods and as a reference to show where i have gone wrong with some Python code.
 - <a href="https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm">Code Institute</a> Software development course was used to assist me in small programming methods I had throughout the entire Project through the well taught and informative Tutorials.
 I also used the Love Sandwiches tutorials to learn how to Install Gspread and link to external Gsheet.

 ## Acknowledgment